 01 The session in one read

 Gold climbed back toward 4,315 and silver jumped about 3% to around 70, both recovering strongly off the lows they had been pinned at.
-It was the most convincing bounce in weeks, lifting the metals back toward the lines they broke.
+It was the most convincing bounce in weeks, lifting the metals back toward the levels they broke.

 Assessment — bounce regaining ground, Fed the test HIGH